 Based on the charges, the judge, lawyer, or probation officer will tell you if you qualify for the CBI program.

 - Register for classes

-Once you have received the court order, you can register for CBI courses at any online at www.cbhic.com or over the phone by call 704-458-9292.
+Once you have received the court order, you can register for in-person or online cognitive behavioral intervention courses at www.cbhic.com or over the phone by calling 704-458-9292.

 - Participate in all classes.

 The offender must attend at least 12 hours of classes to be eligible for offense dismissal as a result of this program.